 Everyone uses the internet.
 Well, not “everyone”.
-At the time this was written 86.75% of Americans use the web.
+At the time this was written 86.75% of Americans use the web (2019 stats here and 2020 stats here and here).
+For more current statistics.
 Most of us visit the internet quickly to discover new things, remind us of information, be entertained, and/or buy things.

 So it makes sense to have a website if you want to communicate effectively (instead of having a large selection of brochures).
 Internet use is increasing while many forms of print communications is declining.
 Internet is winning!

 For effective communications, your church needs a GREAT website.
 Latest research says people take only a few seconds to decide if they’ll stay on a website.
 That means people perceive your church’s ministries from only a glance.
 Most people want simple, clean, and easy to navigate.
 It represents a ministry that’s committed to helping the community navigate life.

 If people won’t stay on your website, why do you expect them to visit your church building?

 Every church website has content, functionality, and design; and together, those three things SCREAM three things about the owner of it: